juliomrqz/statusfy/packages/docs/src/guide/incidents.md

 /content/2018-11-22_origin-server-errors_2.md
 ```

-This way you can easily sort by date your incidents and guarantee a unique file name.
+This way you can easily sort by date your incidents and guarantee a unique filename.

 ::: tip TIP